 Kenneth Begay Silver Box with Turquoise

-Signed: KB, Sterling, White Hogan hallmark, and handmade
+Signed: Sterling, White Hogan hallmark, KB & handmade

 Stone: Natural Turquoise